vinniefalco/LuaBridge/trunk/README.txt

 The latest (unstable) version is always available for SVN checkout at: https://luabridge.svn.sourceforge.net/svnroot/luabridge/trunk

-If you are interested in contributing to luabridge, please contact me at: nathaniel dot reed at gmail dot com, or send email to me through sourceforge.
+If you are interested in contributing to Luabridge, please contact me at: nathaniel dot reed at gmail dot com, or send email to me through sourceforge.